tuna-f1sh/entree/README.md

 # Credits

 The open source CAN community is large and this project adds to that in the true spirit of open source.
 The [canable](canable.io) devices (of which I have many!) started me on my journey into CAN hardware and software development.
-Canapé fixes areas I felt could be improved upon and brought up-to date.
+Entreé fixes areas I felt could be improved upon and brought up-to date.

 Please find links below to projects that have supported the development of the open source CAN ecosystem.